Midwestern HomeLife

 Browned butter peanut butter cookies on a wire baking rack.

-Step 5: Bake at 350 degrees for 9-11 minutes or until the edges are set and the tops are very light golden brown.
-Do not overbake or the cookies will be dry.
+Step 5: Bake cookies at 350°F for 9-11 minutes, until edges are set and tops are lightly golden.
+Don't overbake.

 Stack of browned butter peanut butter cookies on white countertop.

-Step 6: Cool the cookies on the baking sheet for 5 minutes, then transfer them to a wire rack to cool the rest of the way.
+Step 6: Cool on the baking sheet for 5 minutes, then on a wire rack to finish cooling.
+Enjoy with a cold glass of milk or a warm cup of coffee or tea.

 Do I really need to chill the dough for brown butter peanut butter cookies?